-VII.55.
-All credible combinations of density and spacing variation that may cause a higher k{eff} value to be calculated should be considered, and a discussion should be provided in the Safety Assessment Report (SAR) demonstrating that the maximum k{eff} value has been determined.
-Figure VII.1 depicts some examples of plots of k{eff} versus interspersed water moderator density illustrating the moderation, absorption and reflection characteristics that may be encountered in packaging safety assessments.
-Curves A, B, and C represent arrays for which an array of packages is overmoderated and increasing water moderation only lowers (curves B and C), or has no effect (curve A) on, the k{eff} value.
-Curves D, E and F represent arrays for which the array is undermoderated at zero water density, and increasing the interspersed moderator density causes the k{eff} value to increase.
-Then, as the water density increases further, neutron absorption comes into effect, neutron interaction between packages decreases, and the k{eff} value levels out (curve D) or decreases (curves E and F).
-These peaking effects such as seen in curves E and F can occur at very low moderator density (e.g.
+VI.55.
+All credible combinations of density and spacing variation that may cause a higher k{eff} value to be calculated should be considered and a discussion should be provided in the SAR demonstrating that the maximum $k{\rm eff}$ value has been determined.
+Figure VI.1 depicts some examples of plots of k{eff} versus interspersed water moderator density illustrating the moderation, absorption and reflection characteristics that may be encountered in packaging safety assessments.
+Curves A, B and C represent arrays for which an array of packages is overmoderated and increasing water moderation only lowers (curves B and C), or has no effect (curve A) on, the k{eff} value.
+Curves D, E and F represent arrays for which the array is undermoderated at zero water density, and increasing the interspersed moderator density causes the keff value to increase.
+Then as the water density increases further, neutron absorption comes into effect, neutron interaction between packages decreases and the keff value levels out (curve D) or decreases (curves E and F).
+These peaking effects such as seen in curves E and F can occur at very low moderator density (e.g. 0.001-0.1 fraction of full density).

-FIG. VII.1.
-Typical plots of array k{eff} versus interspersed water moderator density.

-0.001 to 0.1 fraction of full density).
 Therefore, care should be taken when selecting the values of interspersed moderator density to calculate in the search for the maximum k{eff} value.
 It should be noted that the single package calculation only requires 20 cm of water reflection; thus, for a well spaced array (more than 20 cm), the accident condition array may produce a higher k{eff} for an individual package than the single package model (this depends on the effects of paras 677 and 678).
 Curve G represents an array where the optimum interspersed moderator density has not been achieved even with full water density.
-For this situation, the applicant should increase the centre-to-centre spacing of the packages in the array, and all cases should be recalculated.
+For this situation, the applicant should increase the centre to centre spacing of the packages in the array, and all cases should be recalculated.

-VII.56.
+VI.56.
 The objective of the package array calculations is to obtain the information needed to determine the CSI for criticality control as prescribed in para.
 528. The assessor may consider beginning the array calculations with an infinite array model.
 Successively smaller finite arrays may be required until the array sizes for normal and accident conditions of transport are found to be below the USL.
 As an alternative, an applicant may initiate the analyses using any array size - for example, one that is based on the number of packages planned to be shipped on a vehicle.